IDEDOS: Short history

 In 1996 IDEDOS was born, as there was a need for a system to run the IDE64 1.1 card.
 It was created by Josef Souček (main code) and Tomáš Přibyl (File manager, Final cartridge monitor adaptation).
 Additional code came by Jan Vorlíček (BASIC extension), Jan Hlaváček (Duart PCLink).

-In 2000 Kajtár Zsolt added CDROM support, new setup code and lot of fixes.
+In 2000 Kajtár Zsolt added CD-ROM support, new setup code and lot of fixes.
 Due to limitations of the design the development of a completely rewritten version (0.90) was started by Kajtár Zsolt, which was not ready for general use before 2005.
 Meanwhile, the old version reached 0.898b in June 2004.

 In 2009 the 64 KiB limit for the system started to get tight, and the IDEDOS 0.91 beta was started to refactor the code to gain more space and internal flexibility.

 IDEDOS 0.898b

 This was the last version of the old IDEDOS series.